fzantalis/client-side-toolbox/README.md

 ## 🔒 Privacy

 All processing happens **locally in your browser**.
 No data is sent to any server.
-This makes the toolbox safe to use with sensitive information such as JWTs, hashed values, or private documents.
+This makes the toolbox safe to use with sensitive information such as JWTs, hashed values, private documents, API keys, and certificates.

 See [privacy.html](privacy.html) for the full privacy statement.